icetan/resha/README.md

 ## Example Manifest

-Regenerates rust files from protobuf when either the `.proto` or the rust output has changed from the last `rsha` run.
+Regenerates rust files from protobuf when either the `.proto` or the rust output has changed from the last `resha` run.

 ```yaml
 -